 - Lower or abaxial epidermis

-Monocot leaf has the same epidermis layer due to equal distribution of stomata whereas in dicot leaf the stomata present mostly in the lower epidermis and less or no stomata on the upper epidermis.
+Monocot leaf has the same epidermis layer due to equal distribution of stomata.
+In contrast, the stomata in dicot leaf are present mostly in the lower epidermis and less or no stomata on the upper epidermis.

-- Upper palisade mesophyll: These are elongated cylindrical cells, arranges in the parallel fashion.
-It attaches to the upper epidermis.
+- Upper palisade mesophyll: These are elongated cylindrical cells and arranged in the parallel fashion inner to the upper epidermis.
 Palisade mesophyll contains less or no intercellular space because these lack air cavities.

-- Lower spongy mesophyll: These are rounded cells which are arranged loosely.
-Spongy mesophyll present near the lower epidermis.
+- Lower spongy mesophyll: These are rounded cells, which are arranged loosely.
+Spongy mesophyll is present near the lower epidermis.
 It has large intercellular space because of the presence of air cavities.

-Whereas undifferentiated mesophyll is present in monocot leaf.
+Oppositely, undifferentiated mesophyll is present in the monocot leaves.
 It has only spongy mesophyll, which is spherical in shape and is compactly arranged.

 It consists of vascular tissues xylem and phloem that plays a significant role in the transportation process.
-Where xylem helps in water transportation which contains vessels, tracheids etc. And phloem contains sieve tubes and companion cells helps in food transportation.
+Xylem helps in water transportation which contains vessels, tracheids etc. Phloem contains sieve tubes and companion cells that help in food transportation.
 The size of the vascular bundle depends upon the size of veins.

 In dicot leaf, the vascular bundle is present centrally.
-The vascular bundle is conjoint, collateral and closed which encloses by single-layered bundle sheath.
+The vascular bundle is conjoint, collateral and closed, which is encircled by a single-layered bundle sheath.
 In monocot leaf, the vascular bundle present parallel in each row.
-It has collateral and closed vascular bundle, encloses by both Parenchymatous and Sclerenchymatous bundle sheath.
+It has collateral and closed vascular bundle that is encased by both parenchymatous and sclerenchymatous bundle sheath.

 Stomata and sub stomal cavities

-In dicot leaf, stomata and sub stomal cavities are present on the lower epidermis whereas, in monocot leaf, stomata and sub stomal cavities are present on both upper and lower epidermis.
+In dicot leaf, stomata and sub stomal cavities are present on the lower epidermis. whereas a monocot leaf possesses stomata and sub stomal cavities on both the upper and lower epidermis.

-These are the large, colourless, empty cells that attach to the upper epidermis that plays a significant function in rolling and unrolling of leaves.
-In dicot leaf, Bulliform cells are absent whereas, in monocot leaf, it is present.
+These are the large, colourless, empty cells that attach to the upper epidermis and play a significant function in rolling and unrolling of leaves.
+In dicot leaf, bulliform cells are absent, whereas present in a monocot leaf.